-This site describes most aspects of our PA28 aircraft syndicate including any shares for sale and listings on other popular aviation / social media sites.
-The two flying instructors in the group who can check you out and do biennials.
-To join the group and operate the aircraft as pilot in charge, we require a minimum of 100 hrs flying experience.
+PA28 syndicate Herefordshire.
+This site describes most aspects of our PA28 aircraft syndicate including any shares for sale and their listings on other popular aviation / social media sites.
+The two flying instructors in the group can check you out and do biennials.
+To join the group and operate G-ATON as pilot in charge, we require a minimum of 100 hrs flying experience.
 A brief history of the group (a work in progress) is also published at this site.
 This PA28-140 Cherokee aircraft technical and other characteristics can be found here.

 PA28 syndicate Herefordshire.
 From the figures below, it can be seen that the availability is good.
 The character of the group tends to be day hire or for a few hours.
 That said, with enough notice, we have no problems with G-ATON being taken away for a few days from time to time.
 In the main, we’re completely flexible.

 This group has a few designated individuals who organise things like finance, maintenance and talking to the CAA but apart from that, it’s a case of getting on and flying the aircraft.
 Our main method of comms with each other is done by email.
 From time to time you might be called upon to form or be part of a cleaning party or attend a group meeting.
 We have plans for a bare metal respray that’ll keep the aircraft in a well maintained state for the foreseeable future.
 We have a certain responsibility to maintain this iconic aircraft.